The dynamically generated $h_1$ state by the $K^*\bar{K}^*$ interaction and its $K_1(1270)\bar{K}$ and $b_1(1235)\pi$ decays: Numerical results and discussions

-It is known that these partial decay widths are sensitive to the value of the cut-off parameter $\Lambda_t$ and proportional to the product of the coupling constants, which will be cancelled in the ratio between different partial decay widths.
+It is known that these partial decay widths are sensitive to the value of the cutoff parameter $\Lambda_t$ and proportional to the product of the coupling constants, which will be canceled in the ratio between different partial decay widths.
 Therefore, the ratios among these partial decay widths are interesting, and we define